Blog

-A blog (a truncation of "weblog") is an informational website consisting of discrete, often informal diary-style text entries also known as posts.
-Posts are typically displayed in reverse chronological order so that the most recent post appears first, at the top of the web page.
+A blog (a truncation of "weblog") is a website whose basic unit is a "post" or "entry", with posts typically presented in reverse chronological order.
+Blogging may be carried out by individuals, commercial enterprises, or organizations, and blog content varies widely.

 In the 2000s, blogs were often the work of a single individual, occasionally of a small group, and often covered a single subject or topic.
-In the 2010s, multi-author blogs (MABs) emerged, featuring the writing of multiple authors and sometimes professionally edited.
+In the 2010s, multi-author blogs (MABs) emerged, featuring the writing of multiple authors, sometimes professionally edited.
 MABs from newspapers, other media outlets, universities, think tanks, advocacy groups, and similar institutions account for an increasing quantity of blog traffic.
 The rise of Twitter and other "microblogging" systems helps integrate MABs and single-author blogs into the news media.
 Blog can also be used as a verb, meaning to maintain or add content to a blog.

 The emergence and growth of blogs in the late 1990s coincided with the advent of web publishing tools that facilitated the posting of content by non-technical users who did not have much experience with HTML or computer programming.
 Previously, knowledge of such technologies as HTML and File Transfer Protocol had been required to publish content on the Web, and early Web users therefore tended to be hackers and computer enthusiasts.

 As of the 2010s, the majority are interactive Web 2.0 websites, allowing visitors to leave online comments, and it is this interactivity that distinguishes them from other static websites.
 In that sense, blogging can be seen as a form of social networking service.
 Indeed, bloggers not only produce content to post on their blogs but also often build social relations with their readers and other bloggers.
 Blog owners or authors often moderate and filter online comments to remove hate speech or other offensive content.
 There are also high-readership blogs which do not allow comments.

 Many blogs provide commentary on a particular subject or topic, ranging from philosophy, religion, and arts to science, politics, and sports.
 Others function as more personal online diaries or online brand advertising of a particular individual or company.
 A typical blog combines text, digital images, and links to other blogs, web pages, and other media related to its topic.
 Most blogs are primarily textual, although some focus on art (art blogs), photographs (photoblogs), videos (video blogs or vlogs), music (MP3 blogs), and audio (podcasts).
 In education, blogs can be used as instructional resources; these are referred to as edublogs.
 Microblogging is another type of blogging, featuring very short posts.

 Blog and blogging are now loosely used for content creation and sharing on social media, especially when the content is long-form and one creates and shares content on a regular basis, so one could be maintaining a blog on Facebook or blogging on Instagram.
 A 2022 estimate suggested that there were over 600 million public blogs out of more than 1.9 billion websites.